DanStew/FMDataAnalysis/readMe.md

 Directory Contents :
-roleEvaluator - Used to evaluate players attributes to how well suited they would be for roles FMData - Folder where data exported from FM is put AnalysisResults - Folder where results of the Python Code will be output
+roleEvaluator - Used to evaluate players attributes to how well suited they would be for roles FMViews - Folder with views that can be imported into FM, to create the needed output for FMData FMData - Folder where data exported from FM is put AttributeRankings - Contains the attribute ranking information OutputTables - Folder where output HTML tables will be stored GUIFiles - Folder where the QML files needed to make the GUI are stored